Optimal Functional Bilinear Regression with Two-way Functional Covariates via Reproducing Kernel Hilbert Space

-Lastly, besides GMRF, PFPCR and MFPCR, we also compare the performance of FBLR with three more existing methods: FLR, Ridge regression after plain vectorization, and BLR (a special case of FBLR when $\lambda_\alpha=\lambda_\beta=0$).
+Besides GMRF, PFPCR, MFPCR, FLR+TPK, we also compare the performance of FBLR with three more existing methods: FLR, Ridge regression after plain vectorization, and bilinear regression (BLR), which is a special case of FBLR when $\lambda_\alpha=\lambda_\beta=0$, under Setting 1.
 Figure \ref{fig:r-error-4mdl} shows the clear advantage of FBLR over them due to their lack of smoothness or lack of matrix structure.